Quality & Trust / CBAM Support for EU Imports

 • Destination market and whether the EU importer has identified the goods as CBAM-relevant

-• Approximate shipment mass or weight logic tied to the supplied goods
+• Approximate shipment mass or weight logic tied to the supplied goods and annual threshold planning

 • Finish stack, plating, anodizing or passivation details linked to the RFQ